 - Endless variation

-- And no real progression
+- No real progression

+It looks athletic.
+It rarely builds athletes.
+At Grinder Gym, functional training isn’t about looking busy.
 It’s about building capacity that actually transfers to real life, real sport, and real performance.

 What Functional Training Actually Means

+Functional training is simple once you strip away the noise.
 It’s training that improves your ability to produce, control, and sustain force in real-world situations.
+That includes:

 - Lifting